 Welcome to Shanoir, your medical imaging research platform!

-Shanoir-NG, next generation: bringing Cloud-native technology into medical imaging research
+Shanoir-NG, next generation: your FAIR self-service platform for medical imaging research

 What is Shanoir-NG?